CoderBritt89/react-review/react-fundamentals.md

 1. What is React?

+  a javascript library for building user interfaces that prioritizes component based architecture and utilizes unidirectional data flow.

 2. What is create-react-app?

+  c
+  a package that creates a default boiler plate react application.

 3. What is Component Based Architecture?

+    sections of code are broken into different components to keep code cleaner, reusable, and to easily identify when code is broken.

 4. What is JSX?

+    **HTML-like syntax for building components in React JSX looks like HTML but allows us to write HTML/Javascript right into the same file

 5. What is the virtual DOM?

+  the virtual DOM is representational kept in sync with the real DOM where changes are sent before making it to live production. helps ensure code is working properly before sending to live production

+  **light-weight copy of DOM stored in memory and synced with the "real" DOM through a process called reconciliation.

 6. What is unidirectional (one-way) data flow?

+    Data flowing from Parent to child component only data has only one way of moving to other components waterfall

 ### Understand